4 Keys to the Perfect Cold Brew Coffee

 If you plan to mix your cold brew with hot water to create hot coffee, I recommend making a concentrate.

 If you want to drink your cold brew over ice, you can either make a concentrate or ready to drink.
-That said, you can’t make it stronger if your brew is too weak, so err on the side of a stronger brew.

 Storage and Preparation: